Quick fix on Call-off stock

 What has changed?

-As from 1 January 2020, the following changes are introduced:
+As of 1 January 2020, the following changes are introduced:

 - No intra-Community supply and intra-Community acquisition take place at the time of dispatch or transport of the goods into a location in another Member State